apache/trafficserver/doc/developer-guide/debugging/debug-tags.en.rst

        traffic_server -T"my-plugin"

-Sets the following variables in :file:`records.config` (in the Traffic Server ``config`` directory):
+Sets the following variables in :file:`records.yaml` (in the Traffic Server ``config`` directory):

 ::